Maryland Labor Laws Guide

 Employees must provide proof of voting on a form predetermined by the State Board.

-Domestic violence or sexual assault leave — the already mentioned Maryland Healthy Working Family Act also covers employees who have been victims of domestic abuse themselves or their immediate family members.
+Domestic violence or sexual assault leave — The already mentioned Maryland Healthy Working Family Act also covers employees who have been victims of domestic abuse themselves or their immediate family members.

 Employers should provide earned sick leave after an employee or their family member has suffered domestic, sexual violence, or stalking.